debajyotidatta/debajyotidatta.github.com/_posts/core-samples/2013-09-20-Human-Centered-Design.md

 for design."

-### Doesn't every design have the three stages discover ideate and prototype?
+### Doesn't every design have the three stages: discover, ideate and prototype?

 Here comes the next most important part: **Human Centered** Design!